inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_smart_app_suite_description_v201.md

 contain all questionnaire features that apps must support.
 Currently, the suite includes two questionnaires:

-1. A fictitious "dinner" questionnaire created for these tests.
-It tests basic item rendering and pre-population.
+1. Standard and adaptive styles of a fictitious "dinner" questionnaire created for these tests.
+   They test basic item rendering, control flow, and pre-population.
-2. A Respiratory Assist Device questionnaire pulled from the DTR reference implementation.
+1. A Respiratory Assist Device questionnaire pulled from the DTR reference implementation.
    It tests additional features and represents a more realistic questionnaire.

 Additional questionnaires will be added in the future.

 All requests sent by the app will be checked for conformance to the DTR IG requirements individually and used in aggregate to determine